nephio-project/docs/README.md

 ### Setting up the environment

 1 The site is using Hugo as the documentation generating engine, therefore you need to install Hugo.
-As the Docsy template what we use requires the transforming Sass to CSS you will need to install the *extended* version of Hugo.
+As the Docsy template that we use requires transforming Sass to CSS, you will need to install the *extended* version of Hugo.
   Link to installation instructions is [here](https://gohugo.io/installation/linux/).
-To ensure that you have the *extended* version of Hugo run `hugo version` the version string should have the word extended in it.
-(Or `hugo version | grep extended` should not be an empty line.)
+To ensure that you have the *extended* version of Hugo, run `hugo version`.
+The version string should have the word extended in it (Or `hugo version | grep extended` should not be an empty line).
 2 Some functions of the theme generation are using NPM packages, therefore NodeJS and NPM will be needed.
-For compaility reasons a Nove version at least v16.20.2 is needed.
-To install this version of NodeJS you follow the instructions from [deb.nodesource.com](http://deb.nodesource.com/) and set `NODE_MAJOR=20`.
+For compatibility reasons a Node version of at least v16.20.2 is needed.
+To install this version of NodeJS, follow the instructions from [deb.nodesource.com](http://deb.nodesource.com/) and set the `NODE_MAJOR=20`.
 3 Install the npm dependencies with `npm install`

 ### Build the docs locally

 To build and see the documentation locally run `hugo serve`.
-To doublecheck if the site will build on Netifly run `hugo --gc --minify`.
+To double-check if the site will build on Netifly run `hugo --gc --minify`.